priyanshee1604/foundation/udm/beginner/product-category-explained.md

 ```

 ### Promotions Category
+**Purpose**
-Purpose: Promotions Category is special purpose category to promote specific type of products in specific section over the site to get the user attraction on products.
-For a catalog single promotion category will exist having prod catalog category type as PCCT_PROMOTIONS.
+* Promotions Category is special purpose category to promote specific type of products in specific section over the site to get the user attraction on products.
+* For a catalog single promotion category will exist having prod catalog category type as PCCT_PROMOTIONS.

+**Description**
-Description: Promotions Category categorizes all the promoted products scattered over the various categories of online store into single category on e-commerce site.
-Promotions Category usually contain products within it, but it can also display the categories which merchandizing manager wants to promote.
-It is not compulsory to associate Promotions Category with Browse Root despite its product category type as CATALOG_CATEGORY.
+* Promotions Category categorizes all the promoted products scattered over the various categories of online store into single category on e-commerce site.
+* Promotions Category usually contain products within it, but it can also display the categories which merchandizing manager wants to promote.
+* It is not compulsory to associate Promotions Category with Browse Root despite its product category type as CATALOG_CATEGORY.

+**Category Type**
-Category Type: CATALOG_CATEGORY
+* CATALOG_CATEGORY

 API Support
 To Do